 Unless otherwise stated, Monthly Meetings take place in the St Ives Club, School Lane, St Ives, Ringwood, Hants, BH24 2PF.
 (Map) at 19:30 on (normally) the 3rd Tuesday of the month.

 Visitors are welcome to attend all except the winter social evening.
-Admission is free on your first visit.
+There is no need to book; just turn up.
+Admission is free on your first visit, £2 thereafter.
 If you like us, we hope you'll join.

 Short Talks and Current Topics in Astronomy by Various Members